andrebianchessi/msc/thesis/chapters/01_motivation.md

 function.
 We call these ML models *metamodels* because they are used as approximations to another model, such as a FEM simulation.
 There are many very successful cases in the literature [@Lee2022-uz; @Gu2012-ru; @Gu2018-uk;
 @Gu2018-tf; @Driemeier_undated-za].
-In this text, we use MMGA to refer to GAs which use metamodels to calculate the loss function, and NMMGAs to refer to GAs which don't.

-The challenge of MMGAs is that although metamodels can be used for cheaper evaluation of the loss function, using them isn't free because there's also a cost associated with training them; especially when they're trained with synthetic data generated through numerical simulations, which can be very costly
+The challenge of metamodel-based-GAs is that although metamodels can be used for cheaper evaluation of the loss function, using them isn't free because there's also a cost associated with training them; especially when they're trained with synthetic data generated through numerical simulations, which can be very costly